nptscot/nptscot.github.io/manual/index.md

 ## 5. The Network Planning Workspace (NPW) {npw}

-The Network Planning Workspace (NPW) is a tool that builds on the NPT for more advanced users and people who want to design cycle networks.
-It allows users to sketch proposed interventions on the map and to assess the impact of these changes.
+The Network Planning Workspace (NPW) is a tool that builds on and makes use of the NPT data for more advanced users and people who want to plan cycle networks.
+It allows users to sketch a proposed cycle network on the map and assess the quality of the network plan.
+It can be accessed using the ‘Local Authorities’ tab or directly via npw.scot.
 See the NPW web application at [npw.scot](https://nptscot.github.io/npw/) for more information.